 Figure 4 shows a set of snapshots for the supershear case with S = 0.7.
 The rupture is nucleated and propagates with sub-Rayleigh in the earlier phase.
 Then a daughter crack is born ahead of the rupture front at T = 4.7 s, which then transitions to supershear rupture.
 During the rupture transition from sub-Rayleigh to supershear, characteristic damage pattern appears; there is a gap of coseismic off-fault damage around the transition phase (around x = 12km in Figure 4).
-This can be explained by the Lorentz contraction of the process zone size.
-The process zone size asymptotically shrinks at the limiting speed of the rupture, which is Rayleigh wave velocity c_R in mode II fracture (see also A.4).
-Since the damage zone size is scaled by the process zone size, it is minimized when the rupture velocity reaches the limiting speed.
-Then it resumes the off-fault fracturing with the initiation of supershear rupture.
-This feature has been also pointed out by Templeton and Rice (2008); Thomas and Bhat (2018).
+This characteristic damage gap has been also pointed out by Templeton and Rice (2008) and Thomas and Bhat (2018).
+This can be explained by the Lorentz contraction of the dynamic process zone size $R_f(v_r)$ (see A.4).
+The dynamic process zone size asymptotically shrinks at the limiting speed of the rupture.
+Since the damage zone size is approximated as a same order of the process zone size, the damage gap appears during the supershear transition.
+Then it resumes the off-fault fracturing after the initiation of supershear rupture.
+We need to further explore the transition of stress concentration associated with the dynamic rupture during supershear transition in order to better explain the mechanism of damage gap.